 Once again, though, your paint application, surface, and environment continue to play a role in whether or not that drying time on the label is achieved.

-Impasto techniques will still take longer to dry with alkyd paints, but less time than they would if you were using traditional oils.
+Impasto painting techniques will still take longer to dry with alkyd paints, but less time than they would if you were using traditional oils.

 Use Alkyd Paint With Your Oil Paints

 You can use both Alkyd paints and traditional oil paints in the same painting.
 They are perfectly fine to mix with each other.

 It provides a similar effect to using an alkyd medium with your traditional oils, making your oil paints dry faster, but without having to use the medium separately.